breakintoprogram/agon-mos/README.md

 ### Build

 The eZ80 is programmed via the ZDI connector on the left-hand side of the board.
 This requires a Zilog USB Smart Cable (part number ZUSBSC00100ZACG) that can be purchased from online stockists such as Mouser or RS Components.
 Note that at time of writing (July 2022) there are lead times for this cable.

+Important!
+Make sure you get that exact model of cable; there are variants for the Zilog Encore CPU that look similar, but are not compatible with the eZ80 CPU.

 In addition to the cable, you will need to download the free ZDS II tools ([product ID SD00063](https://zilog.com/index.php?option=com_zcm&task=view&soft_id=38&Itemid=74)).
 Note that this is only available for Windows.